DanielSmith/alap/docs/core-concepts/protocols.md

 }
 ```

 Then use the alias in expressions: `:atproto:people:open_source:limit=5:`.
 Single-word queries work directly.
-See the [bluesky-atproto example](../../examples/sites/bluesky-atproto/).

-All built-in protocols compose freely.
 A single expression can mix static `allLinks`, `:web:` results, and `:atproto:` data into one menu — see the [bluesky-atproto combined page](../../examples/sites/bluesky-atproto/combined.html) for a live demo.

+See the [bluesky-atproto example](../../examples/sites/bluesky-atproto/) (`examples/sites/bluesky-atproto/`).

+## Custom protocols

 Custom protocols follow the same pattern.
-Register a handler, document the segments it accepts, and it works everywhere the built-in protocols work.
+Register a handler in `config.protocols`, document the segments it accepts, and it works everywhere the built-in protocols work — composing with tags, operators, macros, parentheses, and refiners.
+No parser changes required.

 ## Mixing everything

 Every operand type — tags, item IDs, macros, regex search, filter protocols, generate protocols — returns the same thing: a set of links.
 They compose freely.
-Here are examples that mix them.

 ### Local data only

 Tags, regex search, filter protocols — all against `allLinks`:

 ```
-.coffee + .nyc + :price:0:10: + :time:7d: + :loc:40.7,-74.0:1mi:
+.coffee + .nyc + :time:7d: + :loc:40.7,-74.0:1mi:
 ```

-"Cheap coffee in NYC, added this week, within a mile of here."
-Five filters composed in one expression.
+"Coffee in NYC, added this week, within a mile of here."
+Four filters composed in one expression.

 ```
 /bridge/ + :loc:40.7,-74.0:5mi:
 ```

-"Links matching 'bridge' that are within 5 miles of this point."
+"Links matching 'bridge' that are within 5 miles."
 Regex search narrowed by a location protocol.

 ```
 (:time:30d: + .restaurant *sort:label* *limit:10*) | @favorites